syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 	Dim worksheet As IWorksheet = workbook.Worksheets(0)

 	'Custom range
-	IRange range = worksheet.Range("A1:D5")
+	Dim range As IRange = worksheet.Range("A2:A5")

+	'Saves the range to a JSON file, as schema by default workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json", range)

+	'Saves the range to a JSON file as schema workbook.SaveAsJson("Excel-To-JSON-as-schema.json", range, true)

-	'Saves the range to a JSON file workbook.SaveAsJson("Excel-To-JSON.json", range) End Using
+	'Saves the range to a JSON filestream, as schema by default Dim stream As FileStream = new FileStream("Excel-To-JSON-filestream-as-schema-default.json", FileMode.Create) workbook.SaveAsJson(stream, range)

+	'Saves the range to a JSON filestream as schema
+	Dim stream1 As FileStream = new FileStream("Excel-To-JSON-filestream-as-schema.json", FileMode.Create)
+    workbook.SaveAsJson(stream, range, true)
+End Using
 {% endhighlight %}
 {% highlight UWP %}